microsoft/PowerPlatformConnectors/independent-publisher-connectors/AccuWeather/readme.md

 ### [Indices Operations](https://developer.accuweather.com/accuweather-indices-api/apis)
 #### Get Daily Index Values for a Group of Indices
 Returns daily index data for a specific group of indices, by location key.
+Not all daily indices' groups data are available for retrieval, check (https://developer.accuweather.com/list-available-daily-indices)

 #### Get Daily Index Values for a Specific Index
 Returns daily index data for a specific index, by location key.
 Not all daily indices data are available for retrieval, check (https://developer.accuweather.com/list-available-daily-indices)